Just What Are Kiln Firing Faults?

 unglazed body may show in some older antique Chinese

-Ming dynasty ceramics often have cracks in the bottom as the one shown in the picture above, and
+Ceramic bodies of Ming dynasty ceramics often have cracks in the bottom as the one shown in the picture above, or have

-larger areas are not covered by decoration and glaze.
-As these
+larger areas that are not covered by decoration and glaze.
+As like in the case above these

 items apparently were used despite of this, they must have been mended with some low-fired clay.
 Porcelain was a valuable commodity in those times.